phellsten/UnDelay-PTV-Delay-Finder/RTN_BlogPostDeliverable.md

 According to the Herald Sun, "Customers made 282 complaints against authorized officers this financial year."

 When we use public transport in Melbourne, we may often be stressed by running late.
 Add being hassled and intimidated by ticket inspectors on top of this and for some it may be too much.
+Being stopped and interrogated by Authorised Officers (AO's) or ticket inspectors can often unnecessarily slow down legitimate paying commuters on their trips.

-Road To Nowhere will uncover the true problems within Melbourne's public transport system and provide a useful web application to help travellers.
+Road To Nowhere will uncover the true problems within Melbourne's public transport system and provide a useful web application to help travellers find the fastest most hassle free route around Melbourne's transport system.

 ![description](images/blog/week2/mindmap.jpg)